Last Updated: September 6th, 2023 by Aaron Gwynn

 With tickets so cheap, this may be the best opportunity to splurge and really get something amazing for your dollar.
 Perhaps it is better to think of Blue Jays tickets as discounted Red Sox or Yankee tickets.
 Years ago, Americans flooded across the border and filled up the seats, but with the Jays’ recent resurgence, tickets in the lower bowl are harder to come by.

 It’s good you can bring in your own food because prices are high and selection is weak.
 Also, since Toronto is one of the most diverse cities on Earth, the entire downtown is packed with eateries for every taste and from every culture. (as an example of this diversity, Rogers Centre has an extensive Kirpan policy–the ceremonial swords that many Khalsa Sikhs carry with them for religious purposes)

 When the SkyDome was built in 1989, it was so modern everyone expected it to change the way all future ballparks would be created.
 Its retractable roof and space-age feel represented a forward-facing Canada, but in 1992, Orioles Park at Camden Yards opened and ushered in the area of the “retro-parks”, and the SkyDome has become more of a curiosity.

 Arriving at Rogers Centre

 **WARNING: AMERICANS NEED EITHER A PASSPORT OR A NEXUS CARD TO ENTER CANADA**

-Rogers Centre's central location make it easy for public transportation.
+Rogers Centre’s central location make it easy for public transportation.
 Union Station just east of the Rogers Centre has a subway station and a train station.
-The Skywalk is an enclosed walkway will take you from Union Station to the Rogers Centre.
+The Skywalk is an enclosed walkway that will take you from Union Station to the Rogers Centre.
 It is about a 20-minute walk though for those of you who have health issues.